Equestrian Direct designed the Turfloat surface to closely replicate the natural qualities of turf, mimicking the binding ability of topsoil.

 TurfFloat can be used both indoors and outdoors, on both new and existing surfaces, as well as gallops.
 The light appearance of TurfFloat makes it ideal for indoor schools where natural light is limited.
 It has been the indoor surface choice of Solihull Riding Club in the Midlands and has also been used at Olympic, and World Equestrian Games.

-- Minimal kickback or surface movement allowing for low maintenance
+- Minimal kickback and surface movement allows for low maintenance

-- Even hoof support reducing jarring and injuries
+- Even hoof support reducing the likelihood of jarring injuries

 Installation & Use